ashwini-kr-sharma/Boulant-IL22-INFL/index.md

 ## T84 cells treated with IFNL and IL22

 ### Experimental design

+T84 cells were treated with the cytokines, type III interferon lambda (IFN-L), interleukin 22 (IL22) and in combination at time points - 3h, 6h, 12h and 24h.
+Each time point and treatment were replicated three times.
+RNA sequencing was performed in a total of 48 samples consiting of untreated and treated samples.

 ![experimental design](/IL22_IFNL_Expdesign.png)

+### Methodology

+Raw RNA sequencing reads (fastq) were aligned to the ensembl human GRCh38 genome reference using Rsubread with default settings.
+Read summariztion was done using FeatureCounts.
+MultiQC was used to asses various quality metrics of the the raw reads and alignment statistics.
+Differential gene expression analysis was performed uing DSeq2, rlog transformed data was used for multi dimensional scaling and clustering analyses.
+Signalling programs were quantified using PROGENy.
+Transcription factor activities were computed using DoRothEA and VIPER.
+Enrichment analysis on the most differentially expressed genes (-1< logFC >+1 and adjusted p value < 0.05) was performed using EnrichR.

 ### Data download
 Raw and processsed data from this study can be downloaded below.
 The source code for this study is available [here](https://github.com/ashwini-kr-sharma/Boulant-IL22-IFNL)